-- a) Highlights and analysis of the Town's major and most impactful revenues; - b) Options for consideration to ease into / out of expenditure priorities; and - c) Budget Amendment Resolution, if applicable.
+- a) Highlights and analysis of the Town's major and most impactful revenues; and - b) Options for consideration to ease into / out of expenditure priorities, if warranted.

 VIII.
 April / May / June - Upcoming (Budget Process FY2021/22)

 - a) Full review of all Town's revenue, by line item available; and - b) Reflection and framework for FY2022's Financial Updates.